Skip to Content

 Philippine Eagle

-Breeding season for the Philippine eagle occurs in September, and a nest is built high in the jungle’s canopy.
+The Philippine eagle’s breeding season occurs in September, and a nest is built high in the jungle’s canopy.
 The pair produces only one egg, and this chick will remain with the parents for approximately one year.
 Due to the time involved in rearing the young, these eagles only nest every two years.

 Location